serviceplanet/tolgee-toolbox/README.md

 # Message format to Export (as this is a project-target).
 For possible types see enum ExportMessageFormatType
 type = "PROPERTIES"
 ```

+This tool supports two ways of uploading translations;

+* Upload the entries of all message files to the "Import" functionality in Tolgee.
+  * In which case you need to manually review and then import the messages via the web UI.
+* Upload the entries of all message files via the single step import API.

 Push (upload) translation files to Tolgee.
 This is similar to using the "Import" function in Tolgee: